dvig14/OS-Simulations/mlfq/Readme.md

+# Overview

 This program, allows you to see how the MLFQ scheduler behaves.
-As before, you can use this to generate problems for yourself using random seeds, or use it to construct a carefully-designed experiment to see how MLFQ works under different circumstances.
 To run the program, type:

 ```sh